-Advanced Dance (Honors) Grades 9, 10, 11, 12 5 Credits
+Advanced Dance (Honors)

-Students will apply their accumulated dance skills in styles of contemporary, lyrical, hip-hop, jazz, and dance.
-Performance requirements expectations increase as students choreograph multiple performances throughout the school year, including pep rallies, Rox-THON, and the Teen Arts Festival.
-The two highlight events, "Winter Dance Showcase" and the spring afford "Dance Concert," students leadership opportunities, as they work collaboratively to develop these programs.
+Students will apply their accumulated dance skills in styles of contemporary, lyrical, hip-hop, jazz, and modern dance.
+Performance requirements and expectations increase as students choreograph multiple performances throughout the school year, including pep rallies, Rox-THON, and the Teen Arts Festival.
+The two highlight events, "Winter Dance Showcase" and the spring "Dance Concert," afford students opportunities, as they work collaboratively to develop these programs.
 Advanced Dance Honors also works with guest artists to gain knowledge in the professional world of dance.
 The year ends with an independent teaching unit, in which students teach original choreography to peers.
 Students interested in this class will audition in the spring of the previous year for placement in Advanced Dance Honors.